-- 1. How long is the Mercury Day?
-How does it compare to the Mercury year (Figure 21-12)? - 2.
-What does the surface of Mercury look like?
+1. How long is the Mercury Day?
+How does it compare to the Mercury year (Figure 12-11)?

+- 2. What does the surface of Mercury look like?
 What kind of craters are found on Mercury? - 3.
 Remember that Mercury is tidally locked to the sun but does not keep the same face to the Sun. - 4.
 What is the Caloris Basin?
-How did its formation produce the jumbled terrain? - 5.
+How did its formation produce the lineated terrain?
+(Figure 12-14) - 5.
 What caused the dark lava Plains?
-The Scarps? - 6.
+The Lobate Scarps? - 6.
+Mercury also has smooth plains that date from after the Late Heavy Bombardment (Figure 12-15) - 7.
 What do we know about the internal structure of Mercury?
-It's origin and evolution? - 7.
-We know less about the interior of Mercury because it does not have a moon and because, only recently did we have the MESSENGER satellite orbiting Mercury. - 8.
-One of the Messenger discoveries about Mercury is that its surface shows that at one time it had a large number of volcanoes.
+It's origin and evolution?

+8. We know less about the interior of Mercury because it does not have a moon.
+It was only recently that the MESSENGER satellite began orbiting Mercury .

+9. One of the Messenger discoveries about Mercury is that at one time it had a large number of volcanoes.

-Chapter 22 Venus and Mars: VENUS
+Chapter 13 Venus and Mars:

+VENUS

 - 1. Does Venus go through phases as seen from the Earth?
 (Yes) - 2.
 What is the rotation period of Venus, why is the direction of its rotation unusual?
 (Clockwise) - 3.
 Why is it difficult to see the surface?
 What are the clouds made of?
 What is the composition of the Venusian atmosphere?
-(The most abundant molecule is carbon dioxide) - 4.
-The high temperatures on Venus are a result of the Greenhouse effect. - 5.
+(The most abundant molecule is carbon dioxide but the clouds consist of droplets of sulfuric acid.) - 4.
+The high temperatures on Venus are a result of a runaway Greenhouse effect. - 5.
 How do we know what the surface of Venus looks like?
-What was the purpose of the Magellan mission? - 6.
-The surface of Venus has both Lava Flows and rolling plains.
-There are lots of impact and volcanic craters on Venus. - 7.
+What was the purpose of the Magellan mission?
+(Figure 13-3) - 6.
+The surface of Venus has both lava flows and rolling plains.
+There are both impact and volcanic craters on Venus.
+(Figure 13-5) 7.
 Venus also has Shield Volcanoes.
 Where are some prominent shield volcanoes on the Earth? - 8.
+The discussion of both Shield and Composite volcanoes is found on pages 272-273.
+For Earth, Venus, and Mars. - 8.
 What are Coronae?
-What is the evidence that Plate Tectonics does not occur on Venus? - 9.
-Who sent landers to the surface of Mercury?
-What did they find?
+(Figure 13-8) What is the evidence that Plate Tectonics did not occur on Venus? - 9.
+Who sent landers to the surface of Venus?
+What did they show?
+(Figure 13-2)